HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 The CDN landscape in 2025 demonstrates that these platforms have evolved far beyond simple content delivery to become comprehensive optimization and security platforms that are essential infrastructure for the modern web.

-We recommend readers visit the [HTTP](./http) and [Security](./security) chapters of the 2025 Web Almanac where several topics in this chapter are expanded on and provide data through a different lens.
+We recommend readers visit the [Security](./security) chapter of the 2025 Web Almanac where several topics in this chapter are expanded on and provide data through a different lens.

 Join us again in 2026 as we collect and analyze more data to see what new insights we can share with our readers.